 Impress your friends with tasty homemade barbecue sauce, preserved in commercial sauce bottles and capped with one-piece lug lids.
-Enter here to win a case of the sauce bottles and a $50 store credit to Fillmore Container!

 In the last few years, I’ve gone from being barbecue sauce ambivalent to being pretty into the stuff.
 A big part of my change in attitude stems from the fact that I make most of the barbecue sauce I consume these days.
 That means that I get to customize the flavor, sweetness, and heat and create something that I’m actually excited to paint on chicken or use as a braising medium for a meaty pork shoulder.

 In the past, I’ve made barbecue sauce from peaches, cherries, and apple butter.
 This time, I’ve embraced the traditional approach and have made a version that starts with tomatoes.
 To maintain the classic theme, I’ve also preserved it in honest-to-goodness twelve ounce barbecue sauce jars from Fillmore Container.

 Let’s talk about preserving in these bottles before digging into the making of the sauce.
 They are designed for commercial production, so they will give your sauce a professional look (which is particularly fun if you’re giving the sauce away as a gift or taking it to a food swap).

 These bottles come in two different versions.
 One uses lug lids, and the other uses a continuous thread (just like mason jars do).
 I typically opt to use the jars that take the lug lid closure because the lids have a button that depresses when the jar has sealed.
 I find that that makes it easier to tell whether you’ve gotten a good seal or not and I always appreciate that kind of clarity.